How to Create Title Tags and Meta Descriptions Google Will Love

 - On-page copy

-- The Open Directory Project (ODP), which is shared by multiple search engines
+- The Open Directory Project (ODP), shared by multiple search engines

 Success story: Coderwall

-Coderwall’s CTR increased 14.8%—which, over time, compounded to a 59% increase in organic traffic to its optimized pages.
+After three weeks, Coderwall's CTR increased 14.8%—compounding to a 59% increase in organic traffic for optimized pages.

 Checklist for a strong meta title